Yeshwanthyk/astro-tawilind-starter/src/data/pride-and-prejudice.md

 ---
 title: Pride and Prejudice
+slug: pride-n-prejudice
+date: 2022-06-01
 description: Chapters from pride and prejudice
-slug: pride-n-prejudice
 ---

 ## Chapter 1